 For many of us, the toughest part of yoga isn't the twisty poses or remembering to breathe into your poses — it's getting to class.
-During the holidays, or any busy time of year, it's even harder, and sometimes, you just don't want to deal with the stress of traffic just to go somewhere to relax.
+During bad weather, the holidays or any busy time of year, it's even harder, and sometimes, you just don't want to deal with the stress of traffic just to go somewhere to relax.

 You can keep up with your practice — or just get into it more deeply or more often — if you have a yoga app or two on your phone or tablet.
 Even 15 minutes of practice is better than nothing, so having yoga apps around at all times gets rid of one of the most common excuses for not getting your stretch on — lack of time.

-Yoga and Pilates with Kristin McGee is free, but you pay for individual classes (from $.99 to $2.99 each); the upshot is that the videos are highly rated and instead of a patched-together set of images, instruction is in typical class/video form.
+Yoga and Pilates with Kristin McGee is free, but you pay for individual classes (around $2.99 each); the upshot is that the videos are highly rated and instead of a patched-together set of images, instruction is in typical class/video form.

 Pocket Yoga offers illustrations rather than live-person demos of poses, which might be a turnoff for some people.
 However, this yoga app is one of the highest rated and most popular, and once you buy it for $2.99, you get access to upgrades (which are a regular occurrence).